Controllable Text Summarization: Unraveling Challenges, Approaches, and Prospects -- A Survey: Datasets

-The synthetic datasets can be derived by applying the aspect-specific heuristics to the widely used generic datasets.
-In this section, we list out few synthetic datasets and their creation strategies. \\ \textbf{JAMUL.} \citet{hitomi-etal-2019-large} collect the length-sensitive headlines for the Japanese language.
-Each article consists of three headlines with varying lengths of 10, 13, and 26 characters respectively.
-All three headlines are written by professional editors of the \textit{Asahi Shima} newspaper company.
-These datasets act as a benchmark to build length-controllable summarization systems. \textbf{TS and PLS.} In order to enhance the readability of biomedical documents, \citet{luo-etal-2022-readability} introduce two types of summaries.
-The \textit{Technical Summary} is an abstract of a peer-reviewed bio-medical research paper and the \textit{Plain Language Summary (PLS)} is the authors submitted summary as part of the journal submission process. \textbf{Wikiasp.} In order to construct the multi-domain aspect-based summarization corpus, \citet{hayashi-etal-2021-wikiasp} utilized the Wikipedia articles from 20 domains.
-Moreover, utilized the section titles and paragraph boundaries of each article as a proxy of aspect annotation. \textbf{ASPECTNEWS.} The study by \citet{ahuja-etal-2022-aspectnews} aim to create the ASPECTNEWS dataset for aspect-oriented summarization.
-They achieved it by utilizing articles from the CNN/DailyMail dataset and identifying documents related to `earthquakes' and `fraud investigations' by using the universal sentence encoder \cite{cer2018universal}. \textbf{Tourism ASPECTS.} \citet{mukherjee2020read} collected a controllable aspect-based opinion summarization dataset of tourist reviews.
-The reviews were obtained from \textit{TripAdvisor} website and identified the relevant aspects using the unsupervised attention-based aspect extraction technique \cite{he-etal-2017-unsupervised}.
+The derived datasets are obtained by applying the aspect-specific heuristics to the widely used generic datasets.
+In this section, we list out a few derived datasets and their creation strategies. \\ \textbf{JAMUL.} \citet{hitomi-etal-2019-large} collect length-sensitive headlines for the Japanese language.
+Each article consists of three headlines with varying lengths of 10, 13, and 26 characters respectively. \textbf{TS and PLS.} In order to enhance the readability of biomedical documents, \citet{luo-etal-2022-readability} introduce two types of summaries.
+The \textit{Technical Summary (TS)} is an abstract of a peer-reviewed bio-medical research paper and the \textit{Plain Language Summary (PLS)} is the authors submitted summary as part of the journal submission process. \textbf{Wikiasp.} In order to construct the multi-domain aspect-based summarization corpus, \citet{hayashi-etal-2021-wikiasp} utilize the Wikipedia articles from 20 domains.
+Further, the section titles and paragraph boundaries of each article are obtained as a proxy of aspect annotation.
+In another study, \citet{ahuja-etal-2022-aspectnews} create the \textbf{ASPECTNEWS} dataset for aspect-oriented summarization.
+They achieve it by utilizing articles from the CNN/DailyMail dataset and identifying documents related to `earthquakes' and `fraud investigations' by using the universal sentence encoder \cite{cer2018universal}.
+Further, \citet{mukherjee2020read} collect a CA-based opinion summarization dataset consisting of tourism reviews.
+These are obtained from the \textit{TripAdvisor} website and identified the relevant aspects using the unsupervised attention-based aspect extraction technique \cite{he-etal-2017-unsupervised}.